shankfoo/validity-homework/README.md

     `I'm 4171eb990bc8 running on linux/amd64`

-... with a finite number (3) or different IDs showing up in the responses, one for each available Availablity Zone in `Ireland/eu-west-1` at the time of deployment.
+... with a finite number (3) of different IDs showing up in the responses, one for each available Availablity Zone in `Ireland/eu-west-1` at the time of deployment.
 Check the output of `az_count.log` to view the available AZs.

 2.3 - (optional) Use the AWS CLI or log in to the AWS web console and inspect the deployed resources.